jmutai/tomcat-ansible/README.md

 ## Role info

-> Ansible Role to Install Tomcat 9 on CentOS, Fedora, Debian and Ubuntu Linux.
+> Ansible Role to Install Tomcat on CentOS, Fedora, Debian and Ubuntu Linux.
+This works for any version of Tomcat.

 ## Tested on the following operating systems